Financial-Times/nori/README.md

 - Add those changes to git
 - Commit those changes to git

-Example scripts can be found in [next-transformations](https://github.com/Financial-Times/next-transformations).
+Example scripts can be found in the [example-scripts](./example-scripts) directory.

 Nori will take care of creating branches.
 The main benefit of this approach is that scripts do not _need_